vineetred/aesDES/README.md

 4. The format of the points is as follows - [x,y].
 The arguments need to passed into this format for the program to run properly.
 5. The EC Domain parameters will be found in the file called 'variables.txt'.
 Changes to the curve must be made here.
 6. The outputs will be saved in the file named 'output.txt'.
+7. The details of every function can be found commented throughout the script.

 ## ElGamal Signature Scheme
 1. Language = Python 3.6.4